lsegal/yard/docs/Tags.md

   Note that for extensibility, other bracket types are allowed, such as `<>`, `()` and `{}`.
 The contents of the list are discussed in detail below.
-3. **Freeform data with a name and types specifier list** &mdash; freeform data beginning with an *optional* types list, as well as a name key.
+3. **Freeform data with a name and types specifier list** &mdash; freeform data beginning with an *optional* types list, as well as a name key, placed either before or after the types list.
 The name key is *required*.
-Note that for extensibility, the name can be placed *before* the types list, like: `name [Types] description`.
+Note that for extensibility, the name can be placed *before* the types list, like:
+  `name [Types] description`.
 In this case, a separating space is not required between the name and types, and you can still use any of the other brackets that the type specifier list allows.
 4. **Freeform data with title** &mdash; freeform data where the first line cannot be split into multiple lines.
 The first line must also always refer to the "title" portion, and therefore, if there is no title, the first line must